-- Office365: Office365 from OTELCO makes it easy for the firm to onboard new employees with email addresses, and provides access to valuable office tools like Excel.
+- Microsoft 365: Microsoft 365 from OTELCO makes it easy for the firm to onboard new employees with email addresses, and provides access to valuable Microsoft tools like Excel.
 Microsoft Teams also makes it easy for telecommuters to interact and collaborate with the rest of the office.

 Working with Real Clients

 Managed Services can work for businesses across many industries.
 These were just three hypothetical examples of partnerships OTELCO could provide.
 Next week, we will explore how OTELCO uses Managed Services to help a real law firm in central Maine.